JadedRain/custom-ai-agent/README.md

 - Actions persisted to DB

 Features:
-- Recommended build path using AI based on user stats, champion and item winrate, enemy team current build
+- Recommended build path using AI based on user stats, champion and item winrate, enemy team build
 - Can choose between greedy, defensive, and offensive build paths.
 Adjusts items based on their cost, defenses, and damage

 #### Delivered